haskell-servant/haskell-servant.github.io/pages/getting-started.md

 endpoint sortby = ...
 ```

 However, this doesn't let us say where we want to get `sortby` from, which means we'll have to wire everything manually, which is a no-go.
 What if we instead could create some kind of DSL to describe once and forall everything that relates to HTTP requests and responses so that we can actually describe the endpoint from above and reuse that information in any way we want?
 A fixed data type with all the possible constructions wouldn't work, we want extensibility.
-What we came up with is an adaptation of the [tagless-final](http://okmij.org/ftp/tagless-final/) approach which lets us describe web APIS *with types* and interpret these descriptions with typeclasses and type families.
+What we came up with is an adaptation of the [tagless-final](http://okmij.org/ftp/tagless-final/) approach which lets us describe web APIs *with types* and interpret these descriptions with typeclasses and type families.
+An understanding of the internals is obviously not necessary to *use* servant, but may help you extend it if needs be.

+To be able to write a webservice you only need to read the first two sections, but the goal of this document being to get you started with servant, we also cover the couple of ways you can extend servant for great good.

 # A web API as a type